-The Risk Committee is responsible for examining, notably based on the Own Risk and Solvency Assessment (ORSA), the major risks with which the Company is confronted, both on the assets and liabilities side, and for ensuring that tools for monitoring and controlling these risks are in place.
-It examines SCOR's risks and its Enterprise Risk Management (ERM) policy.
-It studies the Group's strategic risks (including emerging risks) as well as the risks relating to the Group's main technical and financial commitments (underwriting, reserving, market, concentration, counterparty, asset-liability management, liquidity and operational risks as well as risks relating to changes in prudential regulations).
+- examine, notably based on the Own Risk and Solvency Assessment (ORSA), the major risks with which the Company is confronted, both on the assets and liabilities side, and for ensuring that tools for monitoring and controlling these risks are in place to the fullest extent possible; - examine SCOR's risks and its Enterprise Risk Management (ERM) policy; - studie the Group's strategic risks (including emerging risks) as well as the risks relating to the Group's main technical and financial commitments (underwriting, reserving, market, concentration, counterparty, asset-liability management, liquidity and operational risks as well as risks relating to changes in prudential regulations).

 The Risk Committee may call upon outside experts.